JamesMitofsky/uvm-votes/minutes/uvm-votes-meeting.md

 ---
-layout: minutesLayout.md
 tags: meetingMinutes
 date: 2021-04-20T00:51:28.656Z
 attendees: 6
 title: Participation & Funding
-description: >-
-  ## Website:

-  * Added projects

-  * Added meeting notes

-  ## Money:

-  * We now have $800 worth of drinks

-  * Where can we keep these?

-    * Sophie’s Basement
-    * Aidan’s Basement
-  * Wait to table until next semester

-  ## Refresh Our Listserv:

-  * How should we refresh the email list?

-    * “We’re doing a clean-up!”
-    * Unsubscribe button
-    * Email each week before meetings
-    * Send out meeting notes

-  ## SGA & Labor Unionization:

-  * Union of students which has meaningful work power that has that power diverted to meaningless tasks

-  * University has veto power on anything of meaningful importance

-  * Sam may take this information and create an SGA reform committee
 actionItems:
   - actionItem: Take UVM Votes tabling food out of James' car.
 Maybe can be put in the Davis Center cage (email Sarah Flaherty), taken by Aidan, or kept in